civican/legisinfo/42-1/bills/C-69/bill_text.md

     **ouvrage mineur** Ouvrage désigné en vertu de l'alinéa 28(2)a). (**minor work**)

+### Section 47.1

+The Act is amended by adding the following after section 2:

+### Section 2.01

+For greater certainty, the definition navigable wat­er in section 2 does not include artificial irrigation channels or drainage ditches.

 ### Section 48

 The Act is amended by adding the following after section 2.1: